fxamacker/ccf_draft/ccf_specs.md

 This document specifies Cadence Compact Format.

-Some requirements defined in this document are explicitly specified as optional.
+This document explicitly specifies some requirements as optional.

 It is outside the scope of this document to specify individual CCF-based protocols (e.g., events).
 For example, CCF-based protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements."